Lit Nite at THE EXCHANGE

 Presented by Kaleidoscope School

 Skip the book club small talk.
-These aren’t your average reading group meetings - they’re part seminar, part salon, part theatrical experience, and entirely engaging.
+These aren't your average reading group meetings — they’re part seminar, part salon, part theatrical experience, and entirely engaging.
+Every fourth Thursday, Lit Nite gathers readers, thinkers, artists, and the intellectually curious for dramatic readings, historical context, close analysis, and the kind of wide-ranging conversation that spirals from literature into aesthetics, politics, philosophy, psychology, and the deeper mysteries of human experience.

-Join us on Thursday Aril 23, 2026 from 6:00 PM - 8:00 PM at THE EXCHANGE at 617 Marin Street in Old Town Vallejo.
+Join us on Thursday May 28th, 2026 from 6:00 PM - 8:00 PM at THE EXCHANGE at 617 Marin Street in Old Town Vallejo.

 As always space is limited and we tend to sell out so sign up early before all seats are gone.